Jeddah Metro

-The Jeddah Metro is an under construction metro system in the city of Jeddah, Saudi Arabia.
-Several lines will be built over the course of at least five years that will eventually aim to increase public transport commuter share to 30% from the current 1 to 2 percent.
+The Jeddah Metro is a proposed metro system in the city of Jeddah, Saudi Arabia.
+Several lines will be built over the course of at least five years that eventually aim to increase public transport commuter share to 30% from the current 1%-2%.

 Planning

 The metro was approved in March 2013.
 SYSTRA was chosen as the project engineer in 2014.
-It should be completed in 2020.
-Completion has been pushed back to 2025.
+A number of opening dates have been floated; however the project has been long delayed.

 Foster and Partners is to design the stations, trains and branding.

 Network

 A total of three lines are planned.
 Phase 1 would link the King Abdulaziz International Airport with the Prince Abdullah Al-Faisal Stadium, central Al-Ruwais and Al-Khozam.